GPT-React

 What are some tasks that could have been assigned to a developer who submits a code chunk like this?
 In this case, GPT-4 came up with

-• Set the placeholder of the Input component to Email
+- Set the placeholder of the

-• Ensure the InputDemo component is exported as the default export
+component is exported as the default export

-So we perform this task generation for each and every code example that's given in the @shadcn/ui library.
+library.
 We ideally want more potential tasks so that for each code chunk, we have more potential options that we can check against when a user makes a query.

 Generating the Tasks

-The original dump.json file doesn't store code chunks nicely and has a lot more metadata.
+file doesn’t store code chunks nicely and has a lot more metadata.
 So we need to first massage the data.
-This is done by using the extract_examples_from_data function in the source code

 def extract_examples_from_data(doc_data):